taltech-roboprog/simulation/api/README.md

 ### get_camera_depth_image() -> np.ndarray
 Returns depth image data from the robot's depth camera as a 2D NumPy array with dimensions (height, width).
 Each pixel value represents the distance to objects in the scene as a floating-point number.
 ### get_camera_field_of_view() -> float
 Returns the cameras horizontal field of view in radians, the value is a float.

+## Constants
+### WHEEL_BASE
+Turtlebot global variable that contains the robots wheel base in meters.
+### WHEEL_DIAMETER
+Turtlebot global variable that contains the robot wheel diameter in meters.

 ## Infrared Sensor Methods
 ### get_ir_intensities_list() -> list
 Returns a list containing all seven infrared sensor readings in the order: [left, side_left, center_left, center, center_right, side_right, right].
 Each value ranges from 0 (far) to 4000 (close).